DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/aftergroupmove_event.md

 The callback of the event is called with the following parameter:

-- `config` - an object with the following properties:
+- `obj` - an object with the following properties:
   - `id` - the id of an item
   - `batch` - an array of moved elements' ids
   - `coords` - an object with the `x` and `y` coordinates of the group or swimlane position after movement